-The kiln-dried hardwoods are selected for their grain patterns and suitability for framing.
+The air-dried hardwoods are selected for their grain patterns and suitability for framing.

-The planed boards are then cut to width, the framing rebate cut out and then cleaned up with a rebate plane.
+The planed boards are then cut to width, the framing rebate cut out.

 The frame is then glued, clamped and left to dry.

-The distinctive notches are then hand cut in each corner.
+The distinctive notches are then cut in each corner.

-Corner tabs are cut from either matching or contrasting timber depending on what you choose.
-Then the tabs are glued and fixed in place.
+Corner splines are cut from either matching or contrasting timber depending on what you choose.

-When the glue is set the tabs are then cut flush with a razer sharp Japanese hand saw.
+When the glue is set the tabs are then cut flush with a Japanese hand saw.

 The corner is now extremely strong as well as aesthetically pleasing.

-The whole frame is not hand sanded in stages and finished with 1000 grit paper.
+The whole frame is now hand sanded in stages and finished with 1000 grit paper.

-Boiled Linseed oil is applied to the bare frame, allowed to sit for five minutes then rubbed down with a clean rag.
+Boiled Linseed oil is applied to the bare frame, rested, then rubbed down with a clean cloth.

-The last stage in the workshop is the solid backing board is cut to a snug fit.
+The solid backing board is cut to a snug fit.
 Then it's off to the framing studio.

-The frame is sealed in using traditional water-based gum paper this technique lasts the test of time and can be removed leaving no mess.
+The frame is sealed in using traditional gum paper this technique lasts the test of time.

-High-strength framing wire is attached to chrome d-rings with matching chrome screws ensuring secure holding power.
+High-strength framing wire is attached to chrome d-rings with matching chrome screws.

-These core bumpers ensure your walls are protected and a continuous flow of air can get to the back of the frame to avoid any moisture issues.
+Corner bumpers ensure your walls are protected and air can get to the back of the frame.

 A Perfection Framing frame in situ, it's natural appeal adding to the beauty of your home.